 During her Spelman College lecture, she pushed back against the idea that she could only speak to “Black women’s issues,” because although there are things that affect the Black community more than others, those issues don’t exist in a vacuum.
 “I am often in a room where a reporter or someone else will come up to me and they’ll say, ‘So talk to us about Black women’s issues.’
 And I’ll look at them and think, ‘You know what, I am so glad you want to talk about the economy,'” she said.
 “Or sometimes say, ‘I am so glad you want to talk about national security.'”
-These are some profoundly inspiring quotes from everyday Americans making the best of a tough year.

 On women’s rights

 “When you lift up women, you lift up families, you lift up communities, you lift up economies—and you lift up America.”

 Harris has been a champion for women in the workplace and at home for years.
 In a 2017 speech at the National Partnership for Women and Families, she stressed how women’s equality and policies that help families benefit everyone.
 “To tackle the challenges of the 21st century, we must empower women and families,” she said.
 “If we do not lift up women and families, everyone will fall short.
 And that means rejecting the false choice presented by our politics that you have to choose between caring about economic issues or caring about ‘women’s issues.’
 You cannot separate them.
 They’re inextricably linked.”
 You also might want to read the most inspiring Michelle Obama quotes.